-The Enterprise Wireless Alliance (EWA) endorses today’s Land Mobile Communications Commission (LMCC) filing that requests a proactive response from the Federal Communications Commission (FCC) to actively engage in the resolution of instances of harmful interference to private land mobile radio (PLMR) communications systems from newly commissioned digital television (DTV) stations.
+The Enterprise Wireless Alliance (EWA) endorses today’s Land Mobile Communications Council (LMCC) filing that requests a proactive response from the Federal Communications Commission (FCC) to actively engage in the resolution of instances of harmful interference to private land mobile radio (PLMR) communications systems from newly commissioned digital television (DTV) stations.
 The interference is costing hundreds of thousands of dollars in lost revenue, affects business productivity, and is risking the safety of employees and the public in certain instances.
 DTV stations were moved to new allotments as a result of “TV Repacking” that followed the broadcast spectrum incentive auction.
 In some of the interference cases documented by the LMCC, FCC rules clearly stipulate that the television broadcaster is responsible for any harmful interference and must take remedial action as have several TV stations.
 In some cases, it is a matter of simply and expeditiously enforcing secondary use rules.
 However, in other cases, the rules are not as clear about how to resolve the interference as the 30-plus-year-old separation requirements are inadequate for today’s spectral environment.
 The LMCC has requested a meeting with the FCC to elevate the agency’s awareness of this detrimental interference and to collaboratively identify appropriate resolution measures.

 On this matter, EWA President Mark Crosby made the following statement: